 Below are the eight major coping mechanisms you can use to reduce stress related to your job, school activities, relationship, etc.:

 Objectivity – this involves separating negative thoughts from good thoughts.
 This allows you to have a clear understanding of the issue at hand.

 As a result, you can be objective enough to design appropriate actions.

-Logical analysis – the systematic analysis of the problem at hand allows you to have realistic plans that may lead to effective solution.
+Logical analysis – the systematic analysis of the problem at hand allows you to have realistic plans that may lead to an effective solution.